kjonina/personal_Netflix/README.md

 ![Compare_Weekdays](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Compare_Weekdays.png)

-Weekdays have not seen a significant changed.
+Although, weekdays seem not to have a significant changed, Covid viewing habits are nearly a third of Pre-Covid data..

 ![Compare_Hours](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Compare_Hours.png)

-Hour has a significant different habits.
+Hour has a significant difference in habits.
 It is clear that there is a lot more viewing during the day.

 ### Examining Top 15 TV Shows in Covid